Krisarp/Rpg-simple-menu/README.md

   #when selected say "You look around the room your in, There is a single chair and a table with a drawer, open the drawer?"
     #give the player a chocie between yes and no
     # IF YES say "you took the pen.
-      add to the pen total

    #If no print "you left the pen in the drawer, there will be more"

 # inventory
   #When sleceted say "You look into your pockets and see a pen"
-  #(the number of pens can increase)

  # Fight
   #Though there isn't any monster in this menu game thing, it is an rpg menu so there should be an attack command